Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_terraform_github/devops_dcm_terraform_github.md

 author: Jeremiah Hansen
 id: devops_dcm_terraform_github
-summary: This guide will provide step-by-step details for getting started with DevOps on Snowflake by leveraging Terraform and GitHub
+summary: This quickstart will provide step-by-step details for getting started with DevOps on Snowflake by leveraging Terraform and GitHub
 categories: DevOps
 environments: web
 status: Published